 There are subfields in psychology as well as other careers in the mental health field, including psychiatry, social work, mental health counseling, and marriage and family therapy.
 I encourage people to understand the fundamental differences.

-One of the primary roles of all mental health practitioners is providing counseling and psychotherapy.
+Counseling and psychotherapy are two common roles of mental health practitioners.
 Counseling generally refers to short-term intervention for acute problems.
-Where psychotherapy is often of longer duration, for chronic problems, and involves changing an individual's thoughts, feelings, behaviors and, ultimately, their overall functioning.
+Psychotherapy is often of longer duration for chronic problems and involves changing an individual's thoughts, feelings, behaviors, and, ultimately, their overall functioning.

 By conceptualizing counseling and psychotherapy as playing a part in peoples' movies, I love my work.
-There are occasional situations that are unpleasant and stressful, yet every day I feel truly privileged.
+There are occasional unpleasant and stressful situations, yet I feel truly privileged every day.

-Today, there is a shortage of mental health professionals in the United States and throughout the world.
+There is a shortage of mental health professionals in the United States and worldwide.
 I created The Greatest CAREER to inspire a new generation of mental health practitioners.